kimberlypn/CS4550/hw02/README.md

 ![task 1](screenshots/task-1.png)

 ## Task 2
 For the second task, I had to create a page with a header starting at the number ten and three buttons.
-One button alerts the user of the current value, another button increments the number by one, and the last button appends a new paragraph containing the number to the bottom of the page.
+One button alerts the user of the current number, another button increments the number by one, and the last button appends a new paragraph containing the number to the bottom of the page.
 ![task 2](screenshots/task-2.png)

 ## Task 3
-For the third task, practice floats by creating a table.
+For the third task, I had to practice floats by creating a table.
 Each link in the left column toggles some text in the right column.
 ![task 3](screenshots/task-3.png)